IMPACT

 What to do in certain situations - different ways to intervene - while still being safe.

-What are two things that surprised you?
+What surprised you?

 I was surprised by the fact that there are so many things you can do to stand up for someone.